-The more debt a business takes on to fund its operations, the greater level of risk it assumes, since a higher percentage of its financing is being provided by creditors as opposed to investors.
+A good debt-to-equity ratio is vital since the higher the ratio, the greater the level of risk the business assumes, as a higher percentage of its financing is being provided by creditors as opposed to investors.

-But when a business becomes so mired in debt that it’s no longer capable of meeting its financial obligations, it can spell disaster for both the company and its shareholders.
+However, when a business becomes too heavily burdened with debt obligations that it can no longer meet, it can spell disaster for the company and its shareholders.

 How do you calculate debt to equity ratio?
 The debt-equity ratio formula looks like this: